 As with all old buildings repairs are an ongoing issue and in 2016 the hall committee applied for funding to enable some much needed work to be undertaken on the floors in the main hall and kitchen.
 If the work had not gone ahead, there was the very real possibility of the hall having to close some of its facilities to users which would have had a negative impact on service users and income.

 Total costs for all the work including some insulation and redecoration came to just over £27,000.
 May Wilson, chair of the hall committee applied for grants from various sources including Northumberland National Park Small Grant Fund and was successfully awarded £2,000 towards the project.
 All works were completed on time and to a high standard.

-The hall was well used by many local groups previously from Branton School, Hedgeley WI and the North Northumberland Spinners, for example, who have used the hall since the early 1980’s holding two sessions a month, but since the refurbishment more groups have come along to book the facilities including a sing a long group for young children’s and new social nights and the hall is thriving.
+The hall was well used by many local groups previously from Branton School, Hedgeley WI and the North Northumberland Spinners, for example, who have used the hall since the early 1980s holding two sessions a month.
+However, since the refurbishment more groups have come along to book the facilities including a singing group for young children and new social nights have been organised; the refurbished hall is thriving.

 One person who went along to the North Northumberland Spinners group was Avril Graham.
 Her love of wool began when she moved to Rothbury with her family in 2002.
 Whilst visiting a local agricultural show she was introduced to the art of spinning by the ladies from North Northumberland Spinners.
 Invited to join their group, the Mondays when she could go spinning became the highlight of her month.
 So much so that she opened Rainbow Yarns in 2015; a local yarn shop located in Bridge Street, Rothbury.